 TRAILS AT JAKES ROCKS

-PHASE 3 MOUNTAIN BIKE TRAIL CONSTRUCTION
+PHASE 3: MOUNTAIN BIKE TRAIL CONSTRUCTION

-The Warren County Development Association will receive sealed bids until 5:00 P.M. local time on Friday, March 2, 2018 at Warren County Chamber of Business & Industry for the TRAILS AT JAKES ROCKS, PHASE 3: MOUNTAIN BIKE TRAIL CONSTRUCTION. all labor, equipment, supplies and materials in performing all operations is necessary for the complete and proper development of identified (Phase 3) trail facilities at the TRAILS AT JAKES ROCKS.
+The Warren County Development Association (WCDA) will receive sealed bids until 5:00 P.M. local time on Friday, March 2, 2018 at Warren County Chamber of Business & Industry for the TRAILS AT JAKES ROCKS, PHASE 3: MOUNTAIN BIKE TRAIL CONSTRUCTION.
+This invitation to bid is for a contractor to provide all labor, equipment, supplies and materials in performing all operations is necessary for the complete and proper development of identified (Phase 3) trail facilities at the TRAILS AT JAKES ROCKS.
 Sealed bids will be received and time date stamped by the WARREN COUNTY DEVELOPMENT ASSOCATION, 308 MARKET ST., WARREN, PA 16365 at which time they will be publicly opened and read.
 Unit pricing will not be disclosed at the bid opening.

-Mail or deliver sealed bids to WARREN COUNTY DEVELOPMENT ASSOCIATION, ATTN MR. JAMES DECKER, PRESIDENT/CEO, 308 MARKET ST., WARREN, PA 16365 and label TRAILS AT JAKES ROCKS PHASE 3MOUNTAIN BIKE TRAIL CONSTRUCTION.
+Mail or deliver sealed bids to WARREN COUNTY DEVELOPMENT ASSOCIATION, ATTN MR. JAMES DECKER, PRESIDENT/CEO, 308 MARKET ST., WARREN, PA 16365 and label TRAILS AT JAKES ROCKS, PHASE 3: MOUNTAIN BIKE TRAIL CONSTRUCTION.
 The Warren County Development Association takes no responsibility for delivery of bids through mail.
 Bidding documents are available at WARREN COUNTY CHAMBER OF BUSINESS & INDUSTRY, 308 MARKET ST., WARREN, PA 16365.
-No bid may be considered unless accompanied by a bid guarantee of 5% of total bid amount, which shall be forfeited if the bidder is awarded the Contract and fails to enter into a Contract with .
+No bid may be considered complete unless accompanied by a bid guarantee of 5% of total bid amount, which shall be forfeited if the bidder is awarded the Contract and fails to enter into a Contract with WCDA.
 The Bidder further understands that the Warren County Development Association (WCDA) shall determine in its sole discretion the most responsible Bidder, and the Association may reject any and all bids or make substitution, waive defects it deems unsubstantial in any bid, and that if an award is made, the WCDA will award the bid in the best interest of the WCDA.
 Award of bid is subject to funding appropriation for this project.
 The WCDA reserves the right to reject any or/all bids, to waive any formality, and/or accept the bid deemed in the best interest of the WCDA.
 The project will be awarded to the lowest responsible bidder.

 There will not be a formal pre-bid meeting or site visit.
 The existing Phase 1 and 2A Trails at Jakes Rocks and the adjacent lands where Phase 3 trails will be constructed are open to the public and interested contractors.